RuoyunLin/ruoyunlin.github.io/_posts/2020-09-13-financial-analysis-in-python-2-backtest-dollar-cost-averaging-strategy-for-long-term-investment.markdown

 categories: [Finance, Data Science]
 ---

+# Overview

+This is the second blog post of my **Finaical Analysis in Python** series.

+This blog series covers topics like the following:

+- how to visualize the long term investment plan
+- backtest **dollar-cost averaging** strategy for **long-term** investment
+- backtest **value averaging** strategy for **long-term** investment
+- compare different investment strategies for **short-term** investment

+The jupyter notebooks can be downloaded [here](https://github.com/RuoyunLin/code_snippets/tree/master/finance).

+# Disclaimer

+Investing money into anything is often involved with risk.
+Please do your own research before investing and be responsible for your own investment decisions.

+I am just learning investment on my own and want to share some codes that I have written that might be useful for others.

+The content here is only for informational purpose (instead of taking them as professional investment advice).

 # Introduction

 In the last notebook, we already talked about how to visualize the return of a long term investment plan.